Why novelty, scale, and time compression fail together

 Every factor you drop has a visible cost.
 A constrained toolset has known tradeoffs.
 A phased rollout has milestones.
 A revised deadline has a new date.

 Three-factor failure has none of these.
 The specific failure modes are emergent.
 Which combination of interacting factors produces which specific failure is unknowable in advance.
-A failed platform migration involves months of stabilization, with the end date moving until the system is either stable or abandoned.
+A failed platform migration takes months to stabilize, and the end date moves until the system is either stable or abandoned.

 Dropping a factor feels like admitting the plan was wrong.
 In practice, it gives the organization a cost it can plan around.